Nevenall/ghosting-the-edge/04 Rules to Break.md

 The best part about interface implants these days is the wireless part.
 You don't need to plug a cord into the back of your neck and go find someplace to "jack in."
 You are always connected to the big Net and every little net you pass by.

-Some of the cheaper commercial interface implants have **Weak Wireless Radios** which can be a hindrance, but you can always connect to a signal booster.
+Some of the cheaper commercial interface implants have {Weak Wireless Radio} which can be a hindrance, but you can always connect to a signal booster.
 In fact, most cars have signal boosters you can plug into, or built in to compensate for degradation at high speeds.
 If you are going to hack from your car, don't forget to mask your signal booster id.

 ##### Promiscuous Mode